Wednesday, August 9, 2023

 • The Screaming Mean Machine by Joy Cowley and David Cox

-This story also out of print, but you will find it on Youtube.
+This story is also out of print, but you will find it on Youtube.
 It epitomises all of the roller coaster feelings.
 The language is wonderful and so good for showing students how to express drama and tension in their own writing.

 A young girl wonders if, now that she is big enough, she will be able to overcome her fears and ride the roller coaster at the amusement park.